 What’s the point of writing business which is then shuttled immediately off to some other company?
 So that it can sell that customer breakdown insurance, hire them a car or charge them some administrative fees, all of which stay as a profit for Admiral rather than the coinsurance company.

-So for every policy that Admiral underwrites fully (25% of the total), there are effectively another three policies (75% of the total) that if feeds to other insurers, and three additional customers to whom it can sell additional products and charge additional fees.
+So for every policy that Admiral underwrites fully (25% of the total), there are effectively another three policies (75% of the total) that it feeds to other insurers and three additional customers to whom it can sell additional products and charge additional fees.

 The result is massive profits relative to the amount of capital (i.e. equity) that Admiral needs for its own underwriting operations and therefore a massively high return on equity.

 Because Admiral only needs a small amount of capital on its balance sheet relative to its earnings, it can pay out most of those earnings as a dividend.

 In fact, Admiral pays out almost 100% of its earnings as a dividend each year and yet still manages to grow.

 This unusual business model certainly appears to have worked over the years.
 More recently Admiral has started to see profitability coming through in some of its newer international operations, which is where most of its future growth is expected to come from.

 If the same model works in other countries anything like as successfully as it has worked in the UK then the future may be very bright indeed for Admiral.